Friday, February 21, 2014

 Loss Upon Loss

 Her son was 13 ½ and in school.
 She had no real skills nor job training, no means of support.
-She had no real property to sell–the farm in Meadville, PA, which had belonged to her fathers’ family, had been a casualty of the post-war recession.
+She had no real property to sell.
+The farm in Meadville, PA, which had belonged to her fathers’ family, had been a casualty of the post-war recession.

 Flora went to her local dress shop – the same dress shop she used to buy her dresses in— and worked there for a time.